fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 20x [Building Material](#building-material), 1x [Basic Electronics](#basic-electronics), 3x [Kalynite Bar](#kalynite-bar)

 A small, two-door habitat, ideal for use as your living quarters.
 Place your [bed](#bed) in one of these, and when you sleep you will wake up Well Rested instead of just Rested. **Rested** players get +10% bonus from consumables and a +5% speed boost for 10m; **Well Rested** players increase that to +20% / +10%.
+Don't forget to take advantage of this by eating as soon as you wake up!

+{% endaethusitem %}
+{% aethusitem 'Wormwood' %}

+*Where:* Mined from Lost World nodes near **Theta** and **Kappa**.

+It's hard to find, but it's a part of one route to creating [Reinforced Materials](#reinforced-building-materials).
+That said, that is the only thing you can use it for.

 {% endaethusitem %}